dhall-lang/dhall-lang/standard/binary.md

     incorrect protocol version number is misleading to humans by incorrectly suggesting the presence or absence of a breaking change.

-    In practice, you might want to publish a new release of the standard correcting the version number and permanently removing standardized support for encoding or decoding the incorrect version number (i.e. "blacklisting" the number).
+    In practice, you SHOULD publish a new release of the standard correcting the version number and permanently removing standardized support for encoding or decoding the incorrect version number (i.e. "blacklisting" the number).

 *   There is a specification bug in the encoding logic

-    An protocol version that incorrectly specifies how to encode expressions SHOULD be blacklisted and the fixed encoding logic SHOULD be released under a new protocol version.
-This is necessary since there is no way to fix all possible encoded data once the encoding bug has been published.
+    A protocol version that incorrectly specifies how to encode expressions SHOULD be blacklisted and the fixed encoding logic SHOULD be released under a new protocol version.
+This is because there is no way to fix all possible encoded data once the encoding bug has been published.

 *   New encoding logic is published without changing the version number